1 - Overview

 Add Node

-If Search Engine cluster expansion is needed, you can add nodes with the same specifications as the data node in use.
+If Search Engine cluster expansion is needed, you can add nodes with the same specifications as currently used data nodes.

 Notice

-• You can use up to 10 nodes within the cluster.
-Please note that additional nodes created will be charged extra.
+• You can use up to 10 nodes within a cluster.
+Note that additional charges occur for created nodes.

-1. All Services > Data Analytics > Search Engine menu should be clicked.
-It moves to the Service Home page of Search Engine.
+1. Click All Services > Data Analytics > Search Engine menu.
+You will be moved to the Service Home page of Search Engine.

-4. Click the Add Broker Node button.
-It moves to the Add Broker Node page.
+4. Click Add Broker Node button.
+You will be moved to the Add Broker Node page.

-5. Required Information Input area, enter the corresponding information, and then click the Complete button.
+5. Enter the corresponding information in the Required Information Input area, and click Complete button.

 Division

-• It is set to the server name set in the original cluster.
+• Set to the server name set in the original cluster

-• It is set as the cluster name set in the original cluster.
+• Set to the cluster name set in the original cluster

-• Up to 10 nodes can be used in a single cluster
+• Use up to 10 nodes in one cluster

-• It will be set the same as the server type set in the original cluster.
+• Set identically to the server type set in the original cluster

-• In use: Number of resources with Planned Compute set that are in use
+• In Use: Number of resources in use among resources where Planned Compute is set

-• Settings: Number of resources with Planned Compute set
+• Set: Number of resources where Planned Compute is set

-• Coverage Preview: Amount applied by Planned Compute for each resource
+• Coverage Preview: Amount applied with Planned Compute for each resource

-• Apply for Planned Compute Service: Move to the Planned Compute service application page
+• Apply for Planned Compute Service: Move to Planned Compute service application page

 Service Type > Block StorageRequiredBlock Storage settings to be used for data nodes

-• The storage type and capacity set in the original cluster are applied identically
+• Storage type and capacity set in the original cluster are applied identically

-• Applied the same as the network set in the original cluster
+• Applied identically to the network set in the original cluster

-You can cancel the unused Search Engine to reduce operating costs.
-However, if you cancel the service, the operating service may be stopped immediately, so you should consider the impact of stopping the service sufficiently before proceeding with the cancellation work.
+You can reduce operating costs by terminating unused Search Engine.
+However, if you terminate the service, the running service may stop immediately, so you should fully consider the impact of service interruption before proceeding with termination work.

-1. All services > Data Analytics > Search Engine menu is clicked.
-It moves to the Service Home page of Search Engine.
+1. Click All Services > Data Analytics > Search Engine menu.
+You will be moved to the Service Home page of Search Engine.

-4. Once the cancellation is complete, please check if the resource has been cancelled on the Search Engine list page.
+4. When termination is completed, check if the resource is terminated on the Search Engine list page.

 3 - API Reference